 Day 2: Pismo Beach to San Jose

-Driving time/distance: 4 hours driving time, 233 miles
+Driving time/distance: around 4 hours with stops

 Day 3: San Jose to Fish Camp

-Driving time/distance: 4 hours driving time, 215 miles
+Driving time/distance: around 4 hours with stops

 You’ll love going on a Los Angeles to Yosemite road trip, whether you’re craving time at the ocean or can’t wait to get to the national park.